eclipse/eclipsefuro/docs/fidl/content/docs/µSpecs/types.md

 ```
-### type name
-is defined by package.Type

-### description
 It is a good practice to give a good description of the type.
-This description will go to the generated protos and other generates.

 ## Fields

 In the "fields-object", what a surprise, you define the fields / attributes of a type.

+*minimalistic example*
 ```yaml
 fieldname: '* string:2 #The description.'
 !_______!  !_!!____!!_!!________________!